ChristianR839/BroMagnumBot/README.md

 # BroMagnumBot

 Bro Magnum is a Discord bot that utilizes the JDA (Java Discord API) (https://github.com/DV8FromTheWorld/JDA).
-Its purpose is to provide WPI CS4401 students with a flag given they direct message (DM) the bot while it is online and certain conditions are met.
+Its purpose is to provide WPI CS4401 students with a flag given they direct message (DM) the bot while it is online and certain conditions are met

 ***Requirements***